DarkEnergyProcessor/NPPS4/README.md

 python make_server_key.py
 ```

+The public key, for your game client will be printed to stdout in PEM format.

 ### Get client game database.

 NPPS needs the client game data. **In the future this should be provided once the game service ended.**